 Lastly, your baby watches you closely and will be motivated to imitate.
 Show them how to chew by leaving your mouth open and dramatically chewing for them to see.
 Be positive about foods they try, even if they refuse or spit it out.
 Keep presenting it over and over, at least 12 times.

-If you continue to struggle with moving forward with this process, consider my consulting services.
+If you continue to struggle with moving forward with this process, consider my consulting services, or if you are in the states you may qualify for free help from Early Intervention.

 Do you feel like your ready to tackle table foods?
 Need any more specifics or have questions?
 Let me know!